 Here’s a national park trip idea for you.
 This Death Valley 2 day itinerary will help you get the most out of America’s largest national park.
 There’s so much to see that it helps to have a plan for this region of California.

-My Itchy Travel Feet featured contributor, Debi Lander (ByLanderSea) her tips for how to explore Death Valley in 2 days.
+My Itchy Travel Feet featured contributor, Debi Lander (ByLanderSea) shares her tips for how to explore Death Valley in 2 days.
 You’ll discover the highlights as well as the lesser known things to see and do.

 Perhaps like me, you recall from your childhood the television show Death Valley Days and their sponsor, 20-Mule Team Borax.
 The popular series ran from 1952-1970, becoming television’s longest-running western.
 I believe those memories nudged me to plan a trip to Death Vally National Park somewhere in my subconscious mind.